Short answer

 Collaboration Features Limited Yes (via Teams and SharePoint) Limited

-With its impressive capabilities, Outlook has rapidly emerged as a leading email client, enjoying a surge of growth in recent years.
 It has succeeded in building an awe-inspiring user base of over 400 million active users from around the globe.
 Even in the US, it holds a significant market share, being the choice of 16% of email users.

 microsoft mail services outlook

 In 2013, Microsoft rebranded its free Hotmail service as Outlook.com.
 Over the years Hotmail had developed a bad reputation for security issues and spam.
-The rebranding enabled Microsoft to leave that behind, and instead capitalize on the positive reputation and recognition of their Outlook desktop application.

-Outlook Live
+What is Outlook Live used for?

 Outlook Live is the email and personal information management service provided to educational institutions, typically through Microsoft Office 365 for Education.
 It offers similar functionalities to the desktop application and Outlook.com but is tailored specifically for educational purposes.